huhenU/Obfuscationbot/README.md

  - Iterations (All random): This will change the number of times your text is translated.
 Using this option, all custom languages will be disabled.
  - Custom Languages: You can use this to force languages for translations.
 Example: `de fr it rand` will translate your text into German, French, Italian and a randomly selected language.
  - Set Custom language file: Allows you to specify a file with languages possible to translate to.
 By default, the file assets/languages.json is used.
+ - File Translate: Allows you to translate text documents.